History

 Tasmanian Aborigines

 We acknowledge the Pydairrerme people as the Traditional Custodians of this region, including the land on which Bangor now sits.
-We pay respect to the Aboriginal community today, and to its Elders past and present.
+We deeply respect their past, present and ongoing connection to the land, ocean, waterways and sky.

-We recognise a history of truth, which acknowledges the impacts of colonisation upon Aboriginal and Torres Strait Islander people, and stand for a future that profoundly respects their stories, culture, language and history.
+We recognise a history of truth, which acknowledges the impacts of colonisation upon First Nations people and stand for a future that profoundly respects their stories, culture, language and history.

 Members of the Pydairrerme Band of the Oyster Bay tribe of Tasmanian Aborigines were the original inhabitants of the Forestier Peninsula.
 They spent the winter months on the coast, living predominantly on shell fish harvested from the shallow waters close to the shore.
 During spring and summer, their annual migration usually saw them move up the east coast then into the midlands and further west to the central highlands.